 But did you know that potassium is responsible for so much more, including the creation of proteins and building muscle fibres in the body.
 Many people are unaware of the crucial impact that potassium has on building strength and fitness.

-What happens if I don’t get enough potassium?
+What if we don’t get enough?

 If your diet doesn’t include enough potassium you may suffer health complications from potassium deficiency.
 These sympoms range in severity from a more general nausea or weakness and fatigue to palpitation, fainting and depressive behaviour.